datawookie/emayili/README.md

 `include_css` parameter which, by default, is set to `c("rmd", "bootstrap", "highlight")`.

-🚨 Gmail doesn’t like the Bootstrap CSS.
+🚨 *Note:* Gmail doesn’t like the Bootstrap CSS.
 If you want your styling to work on Gmail you should set `include_css =  c("rmd", "highlight")`.

 ### Extra CSS